caktus/talks/djangocon/2013/scaling/scaling.rst

 Presenter Notes
 ---------------

-- I'll be talking about a client project we've been working on at Caktus for the past 2 years
+- The project I'll be talking about is a client project we've been working on at Caktus for the past 2 years
 - 5 essentials survey admin module
 - This group, here in Chicago, has been conducting surveys for years geared towards improving educational outcomes